What is abortion?

 - Passing small blood clots

 - Vaginal bleeding

-Most of the women pass pregnancy within 4-5 hours after taking both the abortion pills.
+Most of the women pass the pregnancy within 4-5 hours after taking an abortion pill.
 Sometimes it may take a couple of days to pass on the pregnancy.
 Your period should start about 4-6 weeks after the abortion.
 This medical abortion process should not affect your health or ability to become pregnant in the future.

 It takes a few days or weeks to end the pregnancy.
 If this process does not work, surgical abortion is needed to terminate your pregnancy.